What is a Landing Page? Examples of Effective Landing Pages

 Here is a hypothetical example of an effective sales landing page for Comfortable Clothing Company.

 Can a Business Use Landing Pages Even After a Sale Is Made?

-Your business not only can, but should continue to use landing pages even after your customer has completed their first purchase with you.
+Your business not only can, but should continue using landing pages even after your customer completes their first purchase with you.

 Post-sales landing pages are important during the “nurture” phase of your customer’s journey.
-Use them as an opportunity for your business to gather intelligence.
+Use them as an opportunity for your business to gather valuable customer data.

-Request the customer for feedback on their experience, or request them to refer your product to their friends and family.
-In return, offer them a style guide on their purchase, give them more information on the region their t-shirt comes from, or give them a discount coupon for their next purchase.
+For example, ask the customer for feedback on their experience or request they refer your product to friends and family.
+In return, offer them a guide on their purchase, give them more information on the region your product comes from, or provide a discount coupon for their next purchase.

-There are tons of ways for you to continue nurturing your relationship with your customer.
+There are tons of ways to continue nurturing your relationship with customers.
 This is one of the reasons we recommend eCommerce businesses invest in landing pages.
 From the awareness stage all the way to the nurture stage, landing pages are not only a great way to establish trust with your customers, but they are also a gold mine of information that helps your business.

 An Example of a Lead Magnet Landing Page from ECommerce Brand, Prose

 What Makes This an Effective Landing Page?

 - Clean look doesn’t distract from the ask